twse/random-stuff/README.md

 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` and replace the second word with your name and sort key.
 3. Commit changes with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as the current owner (see module info below) to push changes.
-5. View the Mozilla credits list to change the last updated date (American style) and add your entry.
+5. View the Mozilla credits list to change the last updated date and add your entry.

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use name &lt;email&gt;: "citation" as the commit message replaced with your name, email and citation.
 4. Use the default option which commits directly to `master`.
-5. View the Mozilla credits list to change the last updated date (American style) and add your entry.
+5. View the Mozilla credits list to change the last updated date and add your entry.

 ## Edit or remove yourself in the Mozilla credits list
 **Command line**